Phoenix Personal Injury Lawyers

-However, a Phoenix personal injury lawyer will work as your advocate during the claims process.
+However, a personal injury lawyer from our legal team will work as your advocate during the claims process.
 He or she will understand the true value of your claim and will work with the insurance company to help you receive the compensation you deserve.

-A personal injury attorney in Phoenix will work to build a case on your behalf that supports your claim.
+A personal injury attorney can help to build a robust case on your behalf that supports your claim.
 This includes:

 - Investigating your accident and the at-fault party’s actions to determine his or her level of fault